 - Glass bottles

 - Placards, signs, posters, banners, barriers, balloons, rope, wire of any kind, tape or any device used to attach or hang posters onto any structure

 - Animals/Pets (Except for service animals)

-- Food and/or drink (except for water and food in a sealed container)
+- Food and/or drink (except for water in a sealed container)

-- Wagons, bicycles, skateboards, or recreational scooters (powered or manual)
+- Bicycles, skateboards, or recreational scooters (powered or manual)

 - Coolers of any size

 - Any flags on poles or sticks that cannot be stored in a backpack